-Students can participate in research experiments during the semester for extra credit.
-Students earn one extra credit point for each hour of participation, up to a maximum of two hours for two extra credit points.
+You can participate in research experiments during the semester for extra credit.
+You earn one extra credit point for each hour of participation, up to a maximum of two hours for two extra credit points.

-To earn the maximum amount of extra credit per semester, students must participate in two different one-hour experiments, or one, two-hour experiment.
+To earn the maximum amount of extra credit per semester, you must participate in two different one-hour experiments, or one, two-hour experiment.